nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_MODEL_PROPERTY.md

         return Response(serializer.data)
 ```

-## Event Provider Method
+## Event Manager Method

-In the event provider, create the function to be invoked when the current gamer wants to join a specific event.
+In the event manager, create the function to be invoked when the current gamer wants to join a specific event.
 This request has everything the server needs to remove the relationship.

 1. The event via the `eventId` parameter
 1. The user via the `Authorization` token